-So, what happens when you don’t have apple cider vinegar lying around the house?
-Check out with options below and pick the apple cider vinegar substitute that works for you.
+Check out the options below and pick the best substitute for apple cider vinegar that works for you.

 While some people drink diluted apple cider vinegar as a health tonic, it also has many uses in the kitchen.
-You can use apple cider vinegar in baking, marinades, and salad dressings.

 Pros